-At the School of Public Health and Health Professions (SPHHP), we value diversity, equity and inclusion.
-These elements are fundamental to fulfilling our mission of improving the health of populations, communities and individuals if we are a diverse and inclusive academic community.
+In the School of Public Health and Health Professions (SPHHP) we believe that we can only achieve our mission of improving the health of populations, communities and individuals if we are a diverse and inclusive academic community.

 The SPHHP complies with all non-discrimination policies of the University at Buffalo.